All Episodes

 I'm not surprised.

-Um he said that if amendments come up to this bill that affect The core of it, then all bets are off, and the coalition that he has of Republicans won't vote for it, which I I still feel the bottom line of this thing is going to get rammed through.
+He said that if amendments come up to this bill that affect the core of it, then all bets are off, and the coalition that he has of Republicans won't vote for it, which I still feel the bottom line is this thing is going to get rammed through.

-But I wondered since you've read the bill, if these points, especially the first one about about the existing laws not quite handling.
+But I wondered, since you've read the bill, if these points, especially the first one about the existing laws not quite handling, they're not enforcing.

-There's no enforcement mechanism in the in whatever they're coming up with that.
+There's no enforcement mechanism in whatever they're coming up with.

 We've got all kinds of immigrants.

-Why look, uh we we already have a law that pr that that that determines that the people that arrive here the way they are arriving are illegal.
+Look, we already have a law that determines that the people that arrive here the way they are arriving are illegal.

 Yes.